travis-ci/docs-travis-ci-com/user/languages/php.md

   - sudo service apache2 restart
 ```

-> Note that `sudo` is not available for builds that are running on [container-based](/user/workers/container-based-infrastructure) workers.
+> Note that `sudo` is not available for builds that are running on [container-based](/user/workers/container-based-infrastructure).

-You will need to have `build/travis-ci-apache` file that will configure your virtual host as usual, the important part for php-fpm is this:
+You will need to have `build/travis-ci-apache` file that will configure your
+virtual host as usual, the important part for php-fpm is this:

 ```apacheconf
 <VirtualHost *:80>